chenen3/yeager/README.md

 # yeager

 A proxy aims to bypass network restriction.
-Inspired by [v2ray](https://github.com/v2fly/v2ray-core), [trojan](https://github.com/trojan-gfw/trojan) and [trojan-go](https://github.com/p4gefau1t/trojan-go), for personal practising purpose, only implement the basic features: TCP based proxy and routing.
-Beside customize rule, the  router also support [domain-list-community](https://github.com/v2fly/domain-list-community/tree/master/data) and [geoip](https://github.com/v2fly/geoip)
+Mostly learn from [v2ray](https://github.com/v2fly/v2ray-core), and do it in my way.

+For practice purposes, here pursue simplicity and efficiency, so I only implement the basic features:

+- TCP based proxy
+- rule based routing

 ## Install